manuelcampagnolo/PyQGIS_2nd_edition/README.md

 myproject.addMapLayer(mylayer)
 ```

 ## Session 4: Converting blocks of code into functions; modularity.
-Example: function to build a dictionary and another function to apply that dictionary to create a graduated symbology for the NUTS data set.
-Using a matplotlib colormap.
-Miscelaneous: script to find strings in files (os module and regular expressions: re module).
+Regular expressions.
 Message boxes in PyQGIS.

-### Part 1
+### Part 1: Function to build a dictionary and another function to apply that dictionary to create a graduated symbology for the NUTS data set.
+Using a matplotlib colormap

 * Input: NUTS map from https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts.
 The shapefile files are also available in  the Input folder.
 * Scripts: